 We recognise that Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar sites (together referred to as Internationally designated sites) all require a high level of confidence for decision making due to their designated status.
 They may require a more detailed assessment depending on the effects on their designated features.
 Habitats Regulations Assessment (HRA) is intended to protect such sites.
 As the Competent Authority we have an obligation to assess our Drought Plan under the Habitats Regulations.
+To this end we have taken steps to ensure that our Drought Plan meets the requirements of the Conservation of Habitats and Species Regulations 2017 and, where relevant, have undertaken an HRA on the effects of our Plan on European sites, alone or in-combination with other plans or projects.

 Due to the proximity of our Blyth Borehole 1 group licence, Hartismere Borehole 4 group licence and Ormesby / Bure licence drought action abstraction points to European sites, we undertook an assessment, for a previous drought plan, to establish whether significant effects are likely.
 The results of this assessment are presented in a separate report entitled, "Revised Drought Plan Habitats Regulation Assessment Screening Report (2012)", which was approved by both the Environment Agency and Natural England.
-We reviewed this report as part of preparing our draft Drought Plan and concluded that no changes to the report were required.
+We have reviewed this report as part of preparing this Drought Plan and have concluded that no changes to the report are required.

 For the Ormesby / Bure, Blyth Borehole 1 and Hartismere Borehole 4 Group Licence drought actions, given the quantities of additional licence and the proposed monitoring and mitigation measures we would implement, the 2012 assessment concludes that it is unlikely that significant adverse effect would be caused.
-Consequently, a conclusion of no likely significant effects was reached meaning that an Appropriate Assessment for these drought actions is not required.
+Consequently, a conclusion of no likely significant effects has been reached meaning that an Appropriate Assessment for these drought actions is not required.